By James Crask ,

-With its rapid spread in a short period of time, the World Health Organization (WHO) has declared the novel coronavirus (2019-nCoV) a public health emergency of international concern and considers the outbreak "a high risk, regionally and globally."
+With its rapid spread in a short period of time, the novel coronavirus (COVID-19) has been declared by the World Health Organization (WHO) as a public health emergency of international concern.
+It considers the outbreak "a high risk, regionally and globally."
 Multinational organisations should take actions now to protect their people and operations.

 Coronaviruses can cause a variety of illnesses, from the common cold to highly severe diseases, such as Middle-East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 Commonly exhibited symptoms in the current outbreak include fever, cough, and difficulty breathing, according to the WHO; mild cases have resembled the flu.
 More than 14,000 cases across over 20 countries have been reported as of 2 February, including two in the UK, as have more than 300 deaths.